Connected Incomplete Preferences

-Methodologically, our contribution provides an incomplete preference perspective on a theoretical literature relating basic assumptions on preferences and the space of alternatives over which these preferences are defined.
-For example, \citet*{Schmeidler1971} shows that every nontrivial preference on a connected topological space which satisfies seemingly innocuous continuity conditions must be complete.
-In a recent article, \citet*{KhanUyanik2019} revisit Schmeidler's theorem and link it to the results in \citet*{Eilenberg1941}, \citet*{Sonnenschein1965}, and \citet*{Sen1969}, providing a thorough analysis of the logical relations between the form of continuity assumed by Schmeidler, completeness, transitivity, and the connectedness of the space.
+Methodologically, we adopt an incomplete preference perspective on the theoretical literature relating assumptions about preferences with the structure of the space of alternatives.
+For example, \citet*{Schmeidler1971} shows that every nontrivial preference on a connected topological space which satisfies seemingly innocuous continuity conditions must be complete. \citet*{KhanUyanik2021} revisit Schmeidler's theorem and connect it to earlier results by \citet*{Eilenberg1941}, \citet*{Sonnenschein1965}, and \citet*{Sen1969}.
+They provide a thorough analysis of the logical relationships among continuity, completeness, transitivity, and the connectedness of the space.

-In particular, Theorem 4 in \citet*{KhanUyanik2019} implies a converse to Schmeidler's theorem: if every strongly nontrivial Schmeidler preference is complete, the underlying space must be connected.
-This paper provides a different kind of converse: every compact space that admits at least one complete and gapless Schmeidler preference with connected indifference classes must be connected.
+In particular, Theorem 1 in \citet*{KhanUyanik2021} implies a converse to Schmeidler's theorem: if every nontrivial ``Schmeidler preference'' is complete, the underlying space must be connected.
+We offer a different kind of converse: any compact space that admits a complete Schmeidler preference with connected indifference classes and no ``jumps'' must be connected.